As clear as it is! - Kaolao Ruammit by Tin, Matichon, March 29, 2009

 Following a recent report saying that Thaksin would give a speech in Hong Kong, the Prime Minister ordered government units to go there and bring him back to Thailand to receive punishment.
 Therefore, Thaksin had to halt his travel and postpone the phone-in plan.
 Politicians visiting Thaksin abroad were urged to unveil where the former Prime Minister stays.
 So, today, Thaksin is in big trouble.
 The move by his followers trying to boost the Rachapracha Samasai trend was also not successful.

 The red-shirt mob during the ASEAN Summit was unable to mobilize people to help oust the Democrat government.
-Here comes the last hope – the Phea Thai party is holding a no-confidence vote.
+Here comes the last hope – the Pheu Thai party is holding a no-confidence vote.
 Nevertheless, the move has been opposed, especially by Sanoh Thienthong, the head of Pracharat Party.
-He openly disagrees with the Phea Thai party’s decision.
+He openly disagrees with the Pheu Thai party’s decision.